Dan-Gahlinger/newcastle/README.md

-The New Castle V22.2c-pre (v22.2c prerelease) - Released Nov 6/2022
+The New Castle V26 - Released Nov 6/2022

-The LINUX version of the new castle is the same code as the DOS/Windows version, may have many bugs! please report errors.
-The debugging mode has been left intact in order to facility this...
+The LINUX version of the new castle is the same code as the DOS/Windows version

-**** As this is a "pre-release" - I am *ONLY* interested in showstoppers! ****

 HINT command has been re-added, but it's all covered in the docs, user guide, intro and instructions, so not necessary.